 What happens if I didn’t get in on the first round?

 Have patience.
 Not all the students who were accepted to an International Medical School on the first round finalise their enrollment to the university, so some of the seats will become available.
-The scrolling starts one week after the ranking and is repeated periodically until all the seats are taken.
+The scrolling starts one week after the ranking, in this case October 16th, 2019, and is repeated periodically until all the seats are taken.
 Cross your finger and keep checking the IMAT rankings.

 Conclusion: classes are starting in October!